kejie1208/gjAxisUart/README.md

 a UART with an AXIS interSace。

-The work is still ongoing; just two modules have been done.
+The work is still on going; just 3 modules have been done.

+gjAxisBaudrate
+gjAxisUartTx
+gjAxisUartRx

 <link rel="stylesheet" type="text/css" href="mkAutoNumber.css" />